-Listed below are the dates of EAPUOC’s 2022 Meetings.
-If not virtually, the meetings will be staged in the Annex Building of Strathcona County Offices, 2001 Sherwood Drive, Sherwood Park, Alberta.
-Meeting room locations will vary.
+Listed below are the dates of EAPUOC’s 2023 monthly meetings.
+Determination has yet to be made whether they will be staged virtually or not.
+If in person, they will be held in the Annex Building of Strathcona County Offices, 2001 Sherwood Drive, Sherwood Park, Alberta.
 The Community Awareness and General Committee Meetings are both staged on the same day.
 The former commences at 8:00 a.m. and adjourns at approximately 9:00 a.m. with the latter commencing at 9:15 a.m. and adjourning at 12:00 noon.
 Please mark your calendars accordingly:

 C. Baiton reported that due to the ongoing restrictions of the Corona Virus, there have been no Community Awareness Committee activities during the year.
 J. McBride continues to work diligently on the organization/co-ordination of the March 29th, 2022 Safety Seminar and Trade Show

 Event focuses on partnerships that protect underground infrastructure and public safety

 March 2, 2019 Edmonton, AB– Local historians, municipal government, safety advocates and the capital region’s underground infrastructure operators marked the 40th anniversary of one of the largest peacetime civic evacuations on record at the Mill Woods Public Library this Saturday.

 On March 2, 1979, first responders safely shepherded 19,000 Mill Woods residents from their homes following the rupture of an underground propane pipeline and subsequent fire that burned for 16 hours.
 The incident lasted for two days and was later attributed to an accidental and unreported contact with a propane pipeline.